Quick Search of DRB:

 Vintage Car Brochures and Car Magazines

-Sometimes these pieces of ephemera contain the most outlandish vintage concept car designs, almost entirely forgotten today.
+Sometimes pieces of automotive ephemera contain the most outlandish vintage concept car designs, almost entirely forgotten today.
 See, for example, nice "Volvo" retro brochures at this Flickr set.
 It also has a strange Plymouth concept from 1960:

 (image credit: pbwoychick)